Nozbe/WatermelonDB/docs-master/Advanced/CreateUpdateTracking.md

 You can add per-table support for create/update tracking.
 When you do this, the Model will have information about when it was created, and when it was last updated.

+:warning: **Note:** WatermelonDB automatically sets and persists the `created_at`/`updated_at` fields if they are present as _millisecond_ epoch's.
+If you intend to interact with these properties in any way you should always treat them as such.

 ### When to use this

 **Use create tracking**: